NIP-05: Domain Verification

 }

 When verification succeeds, clients can display the identifier instead of or alongside the npub.
-Some clients show a checkmark or other indicator for verified identifiers.
+Some clients show a verification indicator, while others show the identifier as plain text and leave trust decisions to the reader.

 Relay Hints